Ohio State Reformatory: Restoration

 The Mansfield Reformatory Preservation Society is currently working to restore the facility to its original state.
 Restorations to date include the removal of debris, replacement of roofing, complete restoration of the Warden's quarters, as well as the complete restoration of the central guard room between the East and West Cell Blocks.

 The restorations are being funded through donations and tour fees.
 The windows of the south side east cell block have been replaced, and all of the original stained glass windows that were in the building are planned to be replaced.
 Throughout the Halloween season, the building hosts a haunted house through Blood Prison.

 The Ohio State Reformatory offers multiple types of guided tours: History Meets Hollywood which summarizes the history and movie history, Beyond the Bars which focuses more on the history and access to areas off the tour–route, and the Old Sparky Electric Chair tour, which discusses the creation and use of Ohio's Electric Chair.
 Although the electric chair was never used at The Ohio State Reformatory, it now resides in the Ohio Corrections Museum at the Reformatory.

 The Ohio State Reformatory offers ghost tours as well as the normal daytime tours.
 They offer public ghost hunts for casual ghost hunters, private ghost hunts for more experienced ghost hunters, ghost walks for children 13 years and up, ghost hunt classes for children 13 years and up, and special ghost hunt events hosted by famous ghost hunters, celebrities, or historians.

 Events

-The Shawshank Redemption 30th Anniversary Celebration (shawshank30.com) was hosted August 9–11, 2024.
+The Shawshank Redemption 30th Anniversary Celebration was hosted August 9–11, 2024.